 Fridge temperature in food safety

-Food safety systems typically aim to keep chilled food at low temperatures so that food spends as little time as possible in the temperature range where bacteria grow quickly.
+Food safety systems aim to keep chilled food cold enough to slow bacterial growth, keeping food well below the temperature range where bacteria multiply most quickly.

 Typical Fridge Temperature Benchmarks